Mikshu-Bhatt/MACD-Trading-strategy-testing/README.md

 Finally we are calculating the amount of profit you would make if you follow this strategy considering you are buying and selling 1 share at at time.

-# we are making few assumptions here
+# we are making an assumption here

 You can not short sell.